 The Volcker Alliance is excited to announce this spring’s recipients of the Paul A. Volcker Government Internship Award: Alexia Aguilar, Omayma Jabara, and Jordan Madden.
-With the support of a $3,000 stipend, these Next Generation Service Corps students are exploring public service through a full-time summer internship and gaining vital skills to better serve their communities and nation.
+With the support of a $3,000 stipend, these Next Generation Service Corps students are exploring public service through a full-time spring internship and gaining vital skills to better serve their communities and nation.

 Alexia Aguilar is a first-generation student and sophomore at the University of Houston, majoring in public relations with a double minor in public leadership and energy and sustainability.
 Alexia hopes to represent the public's interests through a career in environmental communications or environmental policy.
 Her long-term goal is to one day own a public relations firm where she can help Hispanic communities find their voice.
 As the vice president of both the Horticulture Society and the Public Relations Student Society at the University of Houston, Alexia has had the privilege of gaining valuable experience regarding organizational leadership on a smaller scale.

 Omayma Jabara is a freshman honors student at Montclair State University, majoring in linguistics.
 Omayma is a member of the first cohort of Montclair State University’s Next Generation Service Corps program and a member of the Student Government Association’s Presidential Cabinet.
 Omayma is also serving as the president of the Future Alumni Network, a group that connects students with alumni who help prepare them for their futures.
 Omayma successfully balances her extracurricular involvement with academics, maintaining an excellent GPA and making the Dean's list in her first semester.